signalapp/Signal-iOS/BUILDING.md

 open Signal.xcworkspace
 ```

+5) In the Signal target on the General tab, change the Team drop down to your own.
+On the Capabilities tab turn off Push Notifications and Data Protection.
+Only Background Modes should remain on.

-5) Some of our build scripts, like running tests, expect your Derived
+6) Some of our build scripts, like running tests, expect your Derived
 Data directory to be `$(PROJECT_DIR)/build`.
 In Xcode, go to `Preferences-> Locations`,
 and set the "Derived Data" dropdown to "Relative" and the text field
 value to "build".

-6) Build and Run and you are ready to go!
+7) Build and Run and you are ready to go!

 ## Known issues